This tutorial shows you how to easily change

 Grub Customizer is a graphical tool that allows you to customize server aspects of the Grub bootloader.
 You can reduce the grub boot time, change the background and change the boot order among several other things.

-Let me show how to use this tool.
+Let me show you how to use this tool.

 Install Grub Customizer in Ubuntu-based distributions

-Starting with Ubuntu 20.04, Grub Customizer is available in the Universe repository.
-This means that you can easily install it from the software center:
+Starting with Ubuntu 20.04, it is available in the Universe repository.
+This means that you can easily install Grub Customizer on Ubuntu from the software center: